g3ortega/rudis/README.md

-# A simple redis implementation made in Ruby
+# Rudis

+A ruby implementation of Redis useful for testing and development environments

+## Use

+### Coming Soon